How to Build a Data Analyst LinkedIn Profile (In 2023!)

 Recommendations are a great way to show potential employers that you have proven yourself as a data analyst.

-But of course, if you haven’t had any experience as an actual data analyst, make sure you get some of these from your previous employers so as to build your credibility.
+But of course, if you haven’t had any experience as an actual data analyst, make sure you get some of these from your previous employers to build your credibility.

 Ask your colleagues, supervisors, or managers for recommendations on your profile.

-If possible, ask them to specifically include your contributions to your company in artificial intelligence, creating data visualizations, or if you made any larger impact to their data analytics efforts.
+If possible, ask them to specifically include your contributions to your company in artificial intelligence, creating data visualizations, or if you made any larger impact on their data analytics efforts.

 9. Connect with Other Data Analysts